nader-magdy/ExchangeSimulator/README.md

 # ExchangeSimulator
-POC for creating a montor and X12 834 format generator download the or clone
+POC for creating a monitor and X12 834 format generator download the or clone

 ## Prerequisites